 Pop’s death certificate had to be obtained from Brookhaven Township since he died at the summer bungalow in Farmingville, Long Island, NY.
 Nanny’s and my father’s death certificate was obtained from New York.
-All three death certificates had to have the official seals plus the long form had to be used (like the letter of exemplification) plus the County Clerks seal and finally the Aspostille from NY State.
+All three death certificates had to have the official seals plus the long-form had to be used (like the letter of exemplification) plus the County Clerks seal and finally the Apostille from NY State.

 I also had to get my Divorce papers from Queens County with all of the signatures needed like everything listed above.
 Also needed was the Notice of Non-Appeal from Queens, NY with all of the signatures and seals too.